 Complainant

 Home address

 Home phone () Work phone ()

 Date of alleged incident(s)

-gin
+What type of harassment did the incident(s) sexual racial national/ethnic origin disability age gender general bullying/harassment Give the name of the person who you believe ha involve? rassed or was violent toward you or another person:

+If the alleged harassment or violence was toward a another person, identify that person:

-early as possible, including such things as what force, if any, was used; any , requests, demands, etc.); what, if any, physical contact was involved; etc. cessary.)
+e, including such things as what force, if any, was used; any nands, etc.); what, if any, physical contact was involved; etc.

-Where and when did the incid ent(s) occur?
+Where and when did the incident(s) occur?

-List any witnesses who were p present:
+List any witnesses who were present:

-been violent to me or to anoth complaint is true, correct, and basis of my honest belief that has harassed or has er person.
-I hereby certify that the information I have provided in this complete to the best of my knowledge and belief.
-I agree to keep ring the investigation.
-I have read the school's antiharassment policy and school will follow.
+been violent to me or to another person.
+I he complaint is true, correct, and complete to the nest belief that has harassed or has reby certify that the information I have provided in this has best of my knowledge and belief.
+I agree to keep ligation.
+I have read the school's antiharassment policy and llow.

 Complainant signature Date

-Complaint received by (name) ) Date
+Complaint received by (name) Date

-High Point Christian Academy